networknext/next/README.md

 ## Server Backend (Go)

-Pulls the route matrix from the relay backend and uses it to serve up routes across the relay network.
+Pulls the route matrix from the relay backend once every 10 seconds and uses it to serve up routes across the relay network.

 - Command: [`cmd/server_backend`](./cmd/server_backend)

 ### Environment Variables

+#### Required

 - `MAXMIND_DB_URI`: local path to a `.mmdb` file for IP lookups.
 Defaults to `./GeoLite2-City.mmdb`.
 You can ask a dev for a copy of one or register and download one from https://www.maxmind.com.

+#### Optional

+- `REDIS_HOST`: The address of the Redis server you want to connect to, uses the in-memory version if not supplied or invalid
+- `CONFIGSTORE_HOST`: The address to configstore, uses the in-memory version if not supplied
+- `ROUTE_MATRIX_URI`: The address of the Relay Backend, if empty the server backend will not pull the Route Matrix

 ## Client (C++)